norulshahlam/tutorial-multiple-db/README.md

 ### Step 1: Start the DB service on your local machine

 We will be using docker to start the DB service.
 [Download](https://www.docker.com/products/docker-desktop/) and install if you haven't yet.
-Once done, simply run the following command to start:
+Once done, simply run the following command in your terminal to start:

     docker run -d --name postgres -e POSTGRES_PASSWORD=password -e POSTGRES_USER=admin -p 5432:5432 postgres